Take care of your brain health and well-being

-In midlife, many women are faced with competing demands on their time and resources - balancing family and work commitments, the daily challenges of parenting a teen, managing the menopause or caring for parents - with very little time to take care of their needs.
-We’re here to provide brain support and guidance to support women so that they can enjoy a happy, healthy and spirited midlife.
+In midlife, many people are faced with competing demands on their time and resources - balancing family and work commitments, the daily challenges of parenting a teen, managing the menopause or caring for parents - with very little time to take care of their needs.
+We’re here to provide brain health support and guidance to help you enjoy a happy and spirited midlife.

 Do you have trouble sleeping?
 Can’t get to sleep or wake up in the middle of the night and then can’t get back to sleep.
 You’re not alone.
 Most people in midlife have trouble sleeping.
 Here are four neuroscience-backed methods to help you sleep better in midlife and specific steps that you can take to make it easier to fall asleep, stay asleep and wake-up well-rested.